tahaafg20/D2-JS/03-functions-and-methods/03-built-in-methods.md

 ### Method Chaining

 Often we need to call more than one method on an object.
 For example we may want to `concat()` and `toUpperCase()` a `String` object.
 If we try to do this in two separate statements it doesn't work because `String` methods in JavaScript are non-destructive.
-Try it yourself in the browser console:
+Try it yourself in the console:

 ```javascript
 var myString = "i like programming";